+Home Museum Wanted Specs Previous Next

 The Circuit Board Cage (note delay line in metal enclosure at bottom of chassis)

-One of the Five Circuit Boards that make up the Sony ICC-500
+One of the five circuit boards that make up logic of the calculator

 The [R] key serves as an exchange key, allowing easy swapping of dyadic operands, particularly useful for swapping the dividend and divisor in division problems.
 The large [CLEAR] key serves as a clear-all function, clearing the machine (except for the memory register) and canceling any overflow condition.
 The smaller [C] key serves to clear the display register to allow for correction of input errors.
-The red [T] key is unusual, and operates in a manner like I've never seen before.
-This function allows for accumulation of products and quotients, and acts as separate accumulator register.
-This is a push-on/push-off key, which when deppressed, activates the accumulation function, with the result of any multiply or divide operations automatically added into a non-displayed accumulator, separate from the memory register.
-The accumulation of products/quotients continues until the [T] key is pressed again to turn the function off, at which time the content of the accumulator is recalled to the display, and the accumulator is cleared.
+The red [T] key is unusual.
+This function allows for accumulation of products and quotients, and acts as separate accumulator storage register.
+This is a push-on/push-off key, which when depressed, activates the accumulation function, with the result of any multiply or divide operations automatically added into a non-displayed accumulator register, separate from the memory register.
+The accumulation of products/quotients continues until the [T] key is pressed again to release the key, and turn the function off, at which time the content of the accumulator is recalled to the display, and the accumulator register is cleared.

-A Detailed view of the Nixie Display (showing the "OVER FLOW" indicator)
+A Detailed view of the Nixie tube display (showing the "OVER FLOW" indicator)

 A slide switch on the keyboard panel selects the rounding mode of the machine, with the rounding function again showing Sony's independence of thought with regard to how rounding should work.
 The rounding function occurs on the 3rd digit from the right end of the display...no matter where the decimal point is positioned.
 If this digit is 5 or greater, the next significant digit is incremented, and the remaining two right-most digits cleared.
 If the digit is 4 or less, the rightmost three digits of the display are cleared.

-What Happens when Division by Zero is Attempted
+What occurs when division by zero is attempted

 The display is not blanked during calculation, and spin pretty dramatically during longer calculations.
 The machine benefits from leading zero suppression on display, and leading/trailing zero suppression on input, which, for a machine of the time, is a very advanced feature, and very uncommon on machines of this era.
 It appears that Sony invented the notion of leading-zero suppression on display-type calculators.

-A View of the 'Back' of the Keyboard Assembly
+A view of the back side of the keyboard assembly

 The ICC-500 performs reasonably well, with published performance figures of 15 milliseconds for addition and subtraction, 250 milliseconds (1/4 second) for multiplication, and 400 milliseconds for division.
 Actual experience with the calculator bears out these figures, except in the case of the museum's worst-case division benchmark, dividing a full register of 9's by one (in this case, 99999999999999 divided by 1), which takes just under one second to perform.
 Published performance figures were typically averages, which explains the discrepancy, as typical divisions certainly do complete in less than 1/2 second.